AABearBots/First-Closed-Doors-Competition/README.md

 <hr>

+# Basic Definitions

+* **Advanced Algos Ltd.**: The start up behind the creation of the AAPlatform and the people running this show until the Algobots Community takes over.

+*  **AAPlatform**: The IT system on top of which everything runs.

+*  **AACloud**: The part of the system that runs algobots in the cloud.

+*  **AAWeb**: The part of the system that shows algobots’ activities in a visual environment.

+*  **Algobots Community**: The emerging community of developers and traders that share our vision and help pushing it forwards by creating algobots.

+* **Dev Team**: That would be you, along with anyone else that wishes to help you out in this quest.

 # Competition Guidelines

 ## The Competition

 The AA Arena is an organization built around the competition of cryptocurrency trading bots, or what we call _algobots_.
-The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.
+The foundation of the Arena is powered by the AAPlatform — a system developed by Advanced Algos Ltd. that dramatically simplifies the creation and operation of algobots.

-At this point, the AA platform is still in the alpha-stage.
+At this point, the AAPlatform is still in the alpha-stage.
 A large portion of functionality is under development.
 However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

-In the near future, the AA Platform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
+In the near future, the AAPlatform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
 Subscription fees will cover the costs of the bot infrastructure and pay Dev Teams fees.
-Fees will be paid in ALGO tokens, the AA Platform’s native token.
+Fees will be paid in ALGO tokens, the AAPlatform’s native token.

 Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the AA Community and provides increased potential of monetizing your efforts when the platform is released to the general public.